Oisavictor/E-HuB/README.md

 ## **AIM AND OBJECTIVES**

 The objective of this project is to create a platorm that would help reduce the unemployment rate in the country.
-This would be achieved by making a connection beteen qualified job seekers and recruiters.
+This would be achieved by making a connection between qualified job seekers and recruiters.

 ## **DESCRIPTION**

 #### **E-Hub Platform**

 E-Hub is an proposed employment platform that seeks to help the unemployed and/or the underemployed gain their rightful jobs in Nigeria.
-For clearity, we would be making a connection between the would be applicant or job seeker with an organisation seeking to employ them.
-The portal would use point based index to match approprate candidates to desired jobs that the are qualified for and those that are not fully qulified or want to unskill then we would also provide them such services also.
+For clearity, we would be creating a connection between the would be applicant or job seeker to an organisation seeking to employ them.
+The portal would be using a point-based index to match approprate candidates to desired jobs that they are qualified for, and for those who are not fully qualified or want to up their skills, we would also provide them with an __educational services__.
 For more information visit our documentations on [E-Hub.](E-Hub.txt)

 <!-- Markdown links -->